agc93/project-sicario/docs/content/en/metadata/_index.md

 }
 ```

-Including a group will tell Sicario to visually group matching mods together in the UI.
+Including a group will tell {{< shortName >}} to visually group matching mods together in the UI.
 This is optional and should only be used where it makes sense, or you will risk your mod being completely hidden from users

 #### Private (`private`)